Neolithic symbols in China

+Nature

-At a range of Neolithic sites in China, small numbers of symbols of either pictorial or simple geometric nature have been unearthed which were incised into or drawn or painted on artifacts, mostly on pottery but in some instances on turtle shells, animal bones or artifacts made from bone or jade.
-These sites include those pertaining to the cultures of Yangshao, Liangzhu, Majiayao and Longshan.
+Small collections of symbols have been found at several archeological sites dating to the Neolithic period in what is now China.
+The symbols are either pictorial in nature, or are simple geometric figures, and have either been incised into or drawn onto artifacts—mostly pottery, but sometimes also turtle shells, animal bones or other items made of bone or jade.
+Sites include those identified with the Yangshao, Liangzhu, Majiayao and Longshan cultures.

-There is not scholarly consensus on whether such symbols are writing, primitive or proto-writing, or merely non-writing symbols for other purposes, such as identification.
-Proponents of the view that they are early Chinese writing tend to see evidence in comparisons of individual signs with individual oracle bone script characters.
-Others believe that Neolithic signs are part of an incipient semiotic system that eventually led to the development of mature Chinese writing.
+There is no scholarly consensus whether any of these markings constitute a primitive writing system or proto-writing, or are merely a set of symbols used for other purposes, such as identification.
+Some believe that Neolithic symbols are part of an incipient semiotic system that eventually led to the development of the mature Chinese writing system.